 About Les Murray

-Les Murray (b.
-1938) grew up the only son of poor farmers in a remote valley in New South Wales.
-It was a hard background but one that instilled in him a love of the landscape and people of rural Australia which has informed his poetry ever since.
+Les Murray (1938 – 2019) grew up the only son of poor farmers in a remote valley in New South Wales.
+It was a hard background but one that instilled in him a love of the landscape and people of rural Australia which informed his poetry ever since.
 Despite unhappy times in his final school, Murray won a scholarship to the University of Sydney.
-His first published collection, The Ilex Tree, (co-published with Geoffrey Lehmann) appeared in 1965 and has been followed by a steady succession of books that have built Murray a formidable reputation as his country’s unofficial national poet.
+His first published collection, The Ilex Tree, (co-published with Geoffrey Lehmann) appeared in 1965 and was followed by a steady succession of books that built Murray a formidable reputation as his country’s unofficial national poet.
 Having lived in Sydney for many years, in 1988 Murray returned to live near his childhood home.

-Murray is a well-known reader of his own work, his dry charm and understated style giving voice to the independent spirit of his poems.
+Murray was a well-known reader of his own work, his dry charm and understated style giving voice to the independent spirit of his poems.

 Les Murray’s Favourite Poetry Sayings: